2014 Australian Grand Prix: Qualifying

 Daniel Ricciardo set the early pace in his debut for Red Bull Racing, while Lotus struggled, with Pastor Maldonado failing to set a time and Romain Grosjean qualifying 21st, which became 20th when Esteban Gutiérrez was given a penalty for a gearbox change in his Sauber.
 Max Chilton out-qualified his Marussia teammate Jules Bianchi, but missed out on a place in Q2 by one hundredth of a second.
 Caterham driver Marcus Ericsson was the final driver eliminated in Q1, with his teammate Kamui Kobayashi overcoming a lack of running in Free Practice to advance to the next period.

 Rain began to fall in Q2, with the slippery conditions claiming their first victim in Kimi Räikkönen, who spun his Ferrari late in the period.
 Räikkönen's accident interrupted the laps of several drivers, with Jenson Button and reigning World Champion Sebastian Vettel both reporting that Räikkönen's accident prevented them from advancing to Q3.
 It was later found that Vettel was also hindered by engine problems, which had plagued him since FP3 that morning.
 Sauber's Adrian Sutil finished the period in fourteenth, with Kamui Kobayashi fifteenth after Sergio Pérez spun his Force India on his final flying lap.

 The rain intensified in the final period, with several drivers venturing out on full wet tyres.
 Mercedes drivers Lewis Hamilton and Nico Rosberg, and Ricciardo, started a three-way battle for pole that came down to their final laps.
 Hamilton prevailed, with Ricciardo qualifying a career-best second in his home race.
 Rosberg started from third, alongside Kevin Magnussen, who qualified his McLaren fourth in his Formula One debut.
 After Räikkönen's Q2 accident had left him twelfth, Fernando Alonso gave Ferrari a decent result when he recovered to fifth after making the wrong tyre choice early in the period and started next to the Toro Rosso of Jean-Éric Vergne.
 Force India's Nico Hülkenberg and debutant Daniil Kvyat filled the next row of the grid, ahead of the Williams pair of Felipe Massa and Valtteri Bottas, who, like Gutiérrez, was demoted five places for a gearbox change.

 Post-qualifying

-Kevin Magnussen and Sebastian Vettel were referred to the stewards for speeding under yellow flags following Kimi Räikkönen's accident, but they were cleared of any wrongdoing.
+Kevin Magnussen and Sebastian Vettel were referred to the stewards for speeding under yellow flags following Räikkönen's accident, but they were cleared of any wrongdoing.
 Fernando Alonso was called to the stewards for impeding Esteban Gutiérrez in Q1, but also escaped a penalty.
 Pastor Maldonado failed to post a lap time during qualifying.
 He was allowed to start the race on the stewards' discretion, who judged that he was capable of lapping within the 107% limit based on his free practice times.